unhcr-americas/ageingonthemove/README.md

 #### 6. Insert Human Stories

-It is crucial to always pair quantitative analysis with human stories to incease the persuasivness of the content.
+It is crucial to always pair quantitative analysis with human stories to incease the persuasiveness of the content.

 In the template, this can be done with the following tags: